vn971/macro-format/README.txt

 The main source of inspiration is: https://github.com/adamw/scala-macro-debug
 However:

-* it has no method `printType`, which I find useful :P
+* it has no method `typePrint`, which I find useful :P

-* it has more SLOC (280 lines compared to 67:)
+* it has 280 SLOC comparing to 83 in this project.

-* its formatting mechanism is tightly coupled with System.out.println.
-So, you cannot use it with a custom logger.
+* its formatting mechanism are tightly coupled with System.out.println.
+You cannot use that lib with a custom logger.

 * it's actually faulty. `debug(1,2)` expands into `print(1); print(", "); println(2);`.
 This is obviously wrong in a multi-threaded system.